VTest General English

 Questions

-Candidates read 9 texts and answer 12-26 questions in total, depending on their level.
-Each text has a time limit of up to five minutes, with a countdown timer showing the remaining time.
-When time is up, candidates auto-advance to the next text, but can also self-advance using the NEXT button if they finish sooner.
+• When time is up, candidates auto-advance to the next passage, but can also self-advance using the NEXT button if they finish sooner.

 Module format